Chapter 19:

 Eastern Capital: Water’s Flow Bank Headquarters

-The rectangular building stood as an imposing obelisk in the southern district.
+An imposing obelisk towered over the southern district.
 Sliding automatic doors opened quietly.
 A cool ocean breeze followed Darius.
-He wore a clean blue jump suit and matching flat top cap while pushing a cleaning cart.
-Soapy water sloshed about in a steel bucket.
+He wore a clean blue jump suit with a matching flat top cap while pushing a cleaning cart.
+Soapy water sloshed in a steel bucket.

 The mop hung across his back attached to his belt.

-The high ceiling of the lobby combined with an intimidating emptiness in a city usually wanting for standing room.
-He approached a sleek looking front desk.
+The high ceiling of the lobby loomed over intimidating emptiness in a city lacking standing room.
+He approached a sleek front desk.
 Behind it the locked elevator waited.
 His key card hung from his lanyard.

 A dragoness in a business skirt and jacket stood from behind her desk.
 She adjusted glasses over snout, narrowed her eyes, and gave a slight burst of flame from her nostrils.
 Whiskers curled derisively.
 The lapel below her shoulder read: Gladys Infield.